top of page

 Saturday and Sunday: 9 a.m.-5 p.m.

-For minor injuries and illness, our skilled staff provide quick, high-quality care that is convenient.
+For minor injuries and illness, our skilled staff provide quick, high-quality convenient care.
 We can treat conditions that require immediate attention when you aren’t able to get in to see your regular healthcare provider.

-When illness or injury occurs unexpectedly, you may be uncertain whether you should come to us or go to the emergency room.
+When illness or injury occurs unexpectedly, you may be uncertain whether you should come to us or go to the emergency room - or consider an Urgent Care Video Visit.
 We understand it’s not always a simple answer.
 We hope the information on this page will help you know the appropriate location for treatment.

 When should I go to the Emergency Department?